-David J. Grover is Verisk’s controller and chief accounting officer, responsible for the company’s accounting policies, controls, and accounting operations.
-He works closely with his global team to ensure Verisk’s financial reporting is in accordance with generally accepted accounting principles and its accounting policies and procedures are rigorously adhered to across the globe.
+David is responsible for Verisk’s accounting policies, controls, and accounting operations.
+He works closely with his global team to ensure all financial reporting is in accordance with generally accepted accounting principles and that the company’s accounting policies and procedures are rigorously adhered to across the globe.

 Before assuming these roles, David became Verisk’s assistant controller in 2007, responsible for general and technical accounting, including performing accounting due diligence for acquisition targets, external financial reporting, and leading aspects of corporate accounting operations.
 He played an integral role in Verisk’s initial public offering in 2009 and its implementation of Sarbanes-Oxley Act controls and procedures.

 David holds bachelor’s degrees in accounting and psychology from the University of Maine.

 You will soon be redirected to the 3E website.
 If the page has not redirected, please visit the 3E site here.
 Please visit our newsroom to learn more about this agreement: Verisk Announces Sale of 3E Business to New Mountain Capital.